Designing CallRail’s first self-serve onboarding to improve retention

 The checklist was designed to reduce uncertainty and build momentum:

-• Task prioritization: We sequenced the checklist to balance effort with perceived value, building confidence while steadily revealing CallRail’s value.
+• Task prioritization: I sequenced the checklist to balance effort with perceived value, building confidence while steadily revealing CallRail’s value.

-• Positive reinforcement: I added clear completion feedback to reinforce progress, increase confidence, and sustain motivation throughout onboarding.
+• Positive reinforcement: I added clear completion feedback to reinforce progress, increase confidence, and sustain momentum.

 Outcomes